saderi/Kraken/README.md

 Kraken is a simple WordPress theme built with Foundation 6 base on [JointsWP](http://jointswp.com/)

 ### Why I named this theme Kraken?
-Besouce I like sed in every new relese of theme:
+Besouce I like said in every new relese of theme:

 > Relase the Kraken :D